What is a no-down-payment mortgage?

 Can you buy a home with zero down?

 Eligible applicants can buy homes with zero down through the USDA and VA loan programs.
-If you don’t qualify for either, you will have to scrounge up at least 3% to 3.5% for a down payment.
+If you don’t qualify for either, you’ll have to scrounge up at least 3% to 3.5% for a down payment.

 How do I qualify for a zero-down home loan?